mitresthen/pregamejamgamejam2019/gj2020/README.md

 ## Building

-While those are installed you simply run:
+While you have rust and cargo installed you simply run:

 `cargo build`